dwesterman/Convert-SplitNameValue/README.md

 The -InputString Parameter can be used as a normal parameter with the SplitNameValue Formated string in quotes "string" or the pipeline.
 Here is an Exampe of a string in SplitNameValue Format: ( Date=5/19/2005 | Time=11:00 AM | DOW=Wednesday )

-The -ObjectMarker Parameter can be used to choose a custom postfix marker when InputData contains multiple objects or arrays.
+The -ObjectMarker Parameter can be used to choose a custom postfix marker when InputData contains multiple objects or arrays.<br />
-Note, You must supply the same custom ObjectMarker found in the InputString (If not using Default) in order to correctly separate objects.
+Note, You must supply the same custom ObjectMarker found in the InputString (If not using Default) in order to correctly separate objects.<br />
 The Default ObjectMarker is &lowbar;# Example with 2 Objects: (ObjectSize=10 | ObjectStatus=True | ObjectSize&lowbar;#2=20 | ObjectStatus&lowbar;#2=False)